mjsax/flink/docs/apis/streaming_guide.md

 The `SourceFunction` interface has two methods: `run(SourceContext)` and `cancel()`.
-The `run()` method is not expected to return until the source has either finished by itself or received a cancel request.
+The `run()` method is not expected to return until the source has either finished by itself or received a stop or cancel request (both result in a call to `cancel()`).
 The source can communicate with the outside world using the source context.
 For example, the `emit(element)` method is used to emit one element from the source.
 Most sources will have an infinite while loop inside the `run()` method to read from the input and emit elements.
 Upon invocation of the `cancel()` method the source is required to break out of its internal